GFHeader

 Helen Rubel

-An important theme of Helen’s story is the value of being an “upstander,” someone who stands up for what is right.
-This concept is illustrated by the courage of the Dutch family who hid her mother and grandmother.
-She also explores the themes of never giving up, being resourceful, taking risks, and just plan luck, that contributed to her family’s survival.
+Quoting her mother's letters and writing, Helen's narrative provides a first hand testimony.
+An important theme is the value of being an “upstander”, someone who stands up for what is just.
+This concept is illustrated by the courage of the Dutch family who risked their lives to hide Helen’s mother and grandmother.
+Helen also explores the themes of perseverance, resourcefulness, risk taking, and luck that contributed to her family’s survival.

-Helen has spoken to groups about her family’s experiences, as well as the impact of growing up as a child of survivors and first-generation American.
-She has made several visits to her parents’ hometowns in Germany and participated in remembrance programs there.
-Helen lives in Irvington, NY, with her husband, a retired attorney.
-Her son and daughter live in Rockville, MD, and Stamford, CT, respectively, and are both special education teachers.
-She is a Licensed Clinical Social Worker, who has worked with diverse populations, from preschool children with special needs to elderly, homebound seniors.
+Since 1987 Helen has spoken to a wide variety of groups about her family’s experiences as well as the impact of growing up as a child of survivors and as a first generation American.
+She has made visits to her parents’ home towns in Germany and participated in remembrance programs.

 To download an editable flyer, CLICK HERE.